IsmailChangezi/awesome-books-3/README.md

 # 📖 Awesome Books <a name="about-project"></a>

 In this project, we built a basic website that allows users to add/remove books from a list.
 We achieved this by using JavaScript objects and arrays.
-We also dynamically modified the DOM and add basic events.
+We also dynamically modified the DOM and added basic events.

 ## 🛠 Built With <a name="built-with"></a>